Midland Athletic League: Members

 Bettsville, New Riegel and Old Fort never fielded football teams for league play.
-St. Wendelin's football team competed in the MAL from 1986-2008, then in the Northwest Central Conference for 2009 and 2010.
-St. Wendelin spent 2011-2013 as a football independent, but since it remained a member of the MAL for every other sport, the MAL kept track of St. Wendelin's football record in the league standings.
+St. Wendelin's football team competed in the MAL from 1986 to 2008, then in the Northwest Central Conference for 2009 and 2010.
+St. Wendelin spent 2011–2013 as a football independent, but since it remained a member of the MAL for every other sport, the MAL kept track of St. Wendelin's football record in the league standings.